-Sfincione , like sfinci .
-To name just a couple, the sfinci di San Giuseppe, or those with honey (ammilati), are known.
-The origin of the name is Latin: spongia (sponge).
-It is, in fact, a spongy, soft and porous dough, therefore high.
+Sfincione, like sfinciTo name just a couple, the famous sfinci di San Giuseppe, or the honey ones (ammilati), are well-known.
+The origin of the name is Latin: sponge (sponge).
+It is, in fact, a spongy, soft, and porous dough, therefore high.

-The sfincione and its variations.
+Sfincione and its variations.

-The sfincione is not the same everywhere.
-In fact, in addition to the one in Palermo, we find that of Bagheria, Monreale, San Martino delle Scale and Corleone.
-The diversity of these variations lies mainly in the dough and the seasoning ( the conza ).The correct name for the street sfincione is sfincione : a thing in itself, decidedly different from all the others.
-This sfincionello , whose recipe is secret, is also the great protagonist of traditional takeaways.
-The diminutive makes it so familiar to us that we feel the urgency of having it in our hands immediately.
-As soon as its scent invades us and follows us, or when we hear the call of the sfincionaro , the power of good cuisine and tradition comes forward.
-Then we can't pretend nothing happened!
+The correct name of sfincione from the street And sfincionello: a thing in itself, decidedly different from all the others.
+This sfincionello, whose recipe is secret, is also the star of traditional rotisserie.
+The diminutive makes it so familiar that we feel the urge to have it in our hands immediately.
+As soon as its aroma invades us and follows us, or when we hear the call of the sfincionaroHere comes the power of good food and tradition.
+So we can't ignore it!

-My father educated me on the correct consumption and adequate preparation of sfincione and sfincionello .
-His words still ring in my ears: “These are serious, sacred things!
-It shouldn't be made with pizza dough, you have to cook it like it used to be.
-The conza must have more onion than tomato, which, in turn, must not be acidic but very sweet".
+My father educated me on the correct consumption and proper preparation of sfincione and sfincionelloHis words still ring in my ears: “These are serious, sacred things!
+It shouldn't be made with pizza dough, it should be cooked like it used to be. conza it must have more onion than tomato, which, in turn, must not be acidic but very sweet”.

-The seasoning (or conza ) of sfincione
+The seasoning (or conza) of the sfincione

-The sfincione condiment ( the conza ri sfincione ) , albeit with some variations, is very popular for the many focaccias typical of the different areas of the island.
-Not only that, it can also be combined with other dishes and obtain delicious dishes: with potatoes, artichokes, sardines, cod and minced meat.
-A wild condiment with a pungent, sweet and enveloping taste.
+The seasoning of the sfincione (the conza ri sfincione), Although there are some variations, it's very popular for the many focaccias typical of different parts of the island.
+It can also be paired with other dishes to create delicious dishes: with potatoes, artichokes, sardines, cod, and minced meat.
+A condiment joker With a pungent, sweet, and enveloping flavor.
 An ode to the onion.
-A sublime sauce that exalts and conquers, enjoyable and digestible.With potatoes
+A sublime sauce that excites and captivates, enjoyable and digestible.

-If you want to indulge, you can use the sfincione seasoning with the potatoes .
-Once lightly boiled and cut into slices, you can finish cooking by putting them in the oven and spreading a little conza on top.
-Or, you can choose to boil them, mash them and season them with flour (as happens with gnocchi) and put them in the oven with the seasoning poured on top (or, as we would say here in Sicily, with the conza 'ncapo ).
-But this condiment can also be used as a filling for potato gateau ( gatò or gratit ), perhaps with the addition of a few slices of artichoke in the middle.
-Here is the entrance on the scene of the thorny and superlative flower!
-The artichokes are divine together with the sfincione : cut into slices of the right thickness, cooked in a casserole or steamed, spread on a baking tray and covered with the sauce.With fish
+If you want to indulge yourself, you can use the seasoning of the sfincione with potatoesOnce lightly boiled and cut into slices, you can finish cooking them by putting them in the oven and sprinkling a little bit of conzaOr, you can choose to boil them, mash them and season them with flour (as is done with gnocchi) and put them in the oven with the seasoning poured over them (or, as we would say here in Sicily, with the conza 'ncapo).
+But this condiment can also be used to stuff the potato gateau (cat or he scratched), perhaps with the addition of a few slices of artichoke in the middle.
+Here comes the entrance of the prickly and superlative flower!
+Artichokes are divine along with sfincione: cut into slices of the right thickness, cooked in a casserole or steamed, spread out on a baking tray and covered with the seasoning.

-With fish , sardines and cod win.
-The first ones are opened like a book and layered with the seasoning, to create a pie.
-The second is desalted for three days, dried, lightly floured and fried.
-Spread it out on the baking tray and cover it with sfincione seasoning ( conza ).
-In both cases you will enjoy intense and decisive flavors which, with the excuse of the lightness of the fish meat, create a certain addiction.With minced meat
+With fish they win sardines and codThe first ones opened in book form and layer it with the seasoning, to create a cake.
+The second one is desalted for three days, dried, lightly floured and fried.
+Spread it on the baking tray and cover it with seasoning (conza) of sfincione.
+In both cases, you'll enjoy intense, bold flavors that, combined with the lightness of the fish, are quite addictive.

 And the minced meat?
-Choose a mix of beef and pork , season it as if you were making meatballs, perhaps the older and sweeter ones with the addition of passilina and pine nuts .
-Spread it high on the baking tray, like a slice, and add plenty of seasoning.SFincione seasoning: the same for everyone?
+Choose it. mixed beef and pork, season it as if you were making meatballs, perhaps the oldest and sweetest ones with theaddition of raisins and pine nutsSpread it out on a high baking tray, like a sfincione, and add plenty of seasoning.

 Ingredients for the dough

-- 250 g of sifted Manitoba or 0 flour
+- 250 g of flour Mediterranean

 - 250 g of re-milled durum wheat semolina